Lawrence Taylor: Legacy

 Taylor is considered one of the best players to ever play in the NFL, and has been ranked as the top defensive player in league history by some news outlets, media members, former players and coaches.
 He has also been described as one of the most "feared" and "intimidating" players in NFL history.
-Taylor's explosive speed and power is credited with changing the position of outside linebacker from a "read and react" type of position to a more attacking, aggressive position.
+Taylor's explosive speed and power is credited with changing the outside linebacker position from one of "read and react" to aggression and attack.

 Washington Redskins head coach Joe Gibbs developed the two tight end offense and the position of H-back to prevent Taylor from blitzing into the backfield unhindered.
 "We had to try in some way have a special game plan just for Lawrence Taylor.
 Now you didn't do that very often in this league but I think he's one person that we learned the lesson the hard way.
 We lost ball games."
 His skills changed the way offensive coaches blocked linebackers.
 In the late '70s and early '80s, a blitzing linebacker was picked up by a running back.
 However, these players were no match for Taylor.
 The tactic employed by San Francisco 49ers head coach Bill Walsh in the 1982 playoffs, using an offensive guard to block Taylor, was copied around the league.
 However, this left a hole in pass protection that a blitzing middle linebacker could exploit.
 Later, Walsh and other coaches began using offensive tackles to block Taylor.
 Later it became common for offensive linemen to pick up blitzing linebackers.
-In addition to the changes in offensive schemes Taylor influenced, he also introduced new defensive techniques to the game such as chopping the ball out of the quarterback's hands rather than tackling him.
+In addition to the changes in offensive schemes Taylor influenced, he also introduced new defensive techniques to the game, such as chopping the ball out of a quarterback's hands (to potentially force a more valuable turnover) rather than simply tackling him for a loss.
+This exemplified a team-first strategy that dampened Taylor’s sack totals while increasing the prospects of Giants success.